 Classes are normally two hours per week.
 Exceptions are Arabic, Chinese, Japanese and Russian grades 1 and 2 which are taught for three hours.

-Teaching on the modules is classroom-based and takes place in an atmosphere that is enjoyable and interactive.
+Teaching on the modules is normally classroom-based and takes place in an atmosphere that is enjoyable and interactive.
 In addition, a range of tailor-made study materials will be available to support your learning.
+(Delivery mode in academic year 2021–22 will depend on University guidance at the time).

-How can I register for a Polylang module?
+How can I register for a Polylang module and ensure that I'm put into the right grade for my ability?

 Do Polylang modules contribute towards your degree?